Governor since 1987, Chairman since 1994

 Over the past 15 years, Craig has spent time supporting personal philanthropic pursuits, most notably his Swim For Life campaign in December 2005 and December 2006; raising funds for new day beds at the Royal Melbourne Hospital 5 West cancer day ward, and more recently devoting his efforts to the advancement of a large community club in the north west region of metropolitan Melbourne.

-Mairead Phillips took up of role of Program Coordinator for The George Alexander Foundation in early 2018.
+Mairead Phillips took up of role of Program Manager for The George Alexander Foundation in 2018.
 Mairead is responsible for the administration of the scholarship and fellowship programs run through The George Alexander Foundation.

 Mairead graduated with a Bachelor of Arts in Philosophy (Honours) from The University of Melbourne where Mairead has tutored and lectured in the School of Culture and Communication at an undergraduate, honours and masters level.

 Sara joined the Foundation in 2015 as Communications Coordinator.
 In 2017, she took on the role of Communications Manager. to primarily Her background includes working in online publishing in the higher education sector, providing digital services for the academic and corporate library sectors and developing and maintaining websites and other digital media platforms.

 Sue has worked for The George Alexander Foundation since 2007.
 After completing a Senior Secretarial diploma in 1979, Sue was recruited by the Australian Security Intelligence Organisation.
 She then moved on to a career within the oil industry before moving to an administration role with a small engineering company.
 Sue then took a 6 year career break while living in the UK and USA, before returning to Melbourne in 2006.
 Sue completed a Diploma in Visual Arts in 1996 and still continues to paint/create in her spare time.